Owen-GHB/markov-js/kernel/README.md

 ## 🧩 How It Works

 ### Automatic Command Discovery
 The kernel automatically scans your `/contract` directory and discovers all commands by reading their `manifest.json` files.
-No configuration needed!

 ### Smart Command Routing
 Based on `commandType` in manifests: